-I’m a sophomore at Case Western Reserve University in Cleveland, OH, planning to major in Electrical Engineering.
+I’m a junior at Case Western Reserve University in Cleveland, OH, majoring in Electrical Engineering.
 I'm the co-founder of a small-business/startup called Repowered Robotics.
 I’m currently a member of CWRUBotix, the Case Western Robotics Team, and an intermittent member of the Case Western "Hacker Society".
 Prior to this, I was involved in VEX competitive robotics from 2012 - 2016 and am cofounder of VRC Team 8768A.
 I also enjoy things like messing with electronics, recreational computer programming, hardware hacking, woodworking, playing the clarinet, and tropical fish keeping.

 I'm a sophomore at Case Western Reserve University studying Elecrical Engineering.

 I am a member of CWRUBotix, Case Western's Undergraduate Robotics club.
 My involvement with the team began in my freshman year (2016).

 - This year, I was on the club's NASA RMC Team.
 I contributed as a member of the hardware subteam, which deals with the robot's electrical power and control.
 More specifically, I contributed to the "Locomotion" sub-system team, which deals with designing and building the robot's drive train.

 - I was elected Lab & Safety Manager.
 This role involves keeping our robotics lab stocked with tools and supplies, keeping it clean, neat, and organized, and making sure it's safe for working in (craft lab-safety rules, provide PPE, etc.).
-It also makes me a member of the club's executive board.
+It also made me a member of the club's executive board.

 - Member of the club's NRC Non-Tactile Maze Robot team.
 I built a circuit that enabled the robot to efficiently sample 8 TOF ultrasonic distance sensors simultaneously.
 It uses capacitors and differential op-amps to give our microcontroller an analog signal that was proportional to the time of flight returned by the sensor.
 I designed the circuit based on a suggestion from our NASA team's hardware lead.
-I also wrote a google document analyzing the robot, intended as advice for a future team, that can be viewed here.
+I also wrote a post on our website analyzing the robot that can be found here.